davidjosearaujo/re-android-reversing/docs/Report.md

 # Introduction

 For our reverse engineering course, we've chosen to analyze and reverse engineer the "PDF Reader File Manager" application.
 This app gained notoriety earlier this year when it was removed from the Play Store.
-It was developed with the intention of stealing data from Android users, as detailed in this article [here](https://www.tomsguide.com/computing/malware-adware/these-malicious-android-malware-apps-were-downloaded-150000-times-from-the-play-store-delete-them-right-now).
+It was developed with the intention of stealing data from Android users, as described in this article [here](https://www.tomsguide.com/computing/malware-adware/these-malicious-android-malware-apps-were-downloaded-150000-times-from-the-play-store-delete-them-right-now).

 # Environment and Tools